-Four of seven these parts conclude with the Return of Christ, but the most complete description is found in the seven plagues.
-Actually, the entire seven plagues are a description of the “Day of the Lord” including the Return of Christ.
+Four of the seven parts end with the Return of Christ, but the most complete description of His return is found in the seven plagues.
+Actually, all seven plagues describe the “Day of the Lord,” which including the Return of Christ.
 For this reason, this article provides an overview of the final events as presented in the seven last plagues.

-This section contains a summary of the sequence of final events.
+This is an overview of the sequence of final events.
 The detailed discussion follows below.

-Final choices – A time will come, during the persecution of God’s people by the image of the beast, when every person has made his or her final decision for or against God.
-This means that the number of the 144000 and that the separation of the people of the world into these two groups has been completed.
-Then “one of the four living creatures gave to the seven angels seven golden bowls full of the wrath of God” (15:7).
-There will be no repentance after this point in time.
-All choices are final.
+A time will come, during the persecution of God’s people by the image of the beast, when every person has made his or her final decision for or against God.
+When this happens, the number of the 144000 and the separation of the people of the world into these two classes have been completed.
+Then “one of the four living creatures gave to the seven angels seven golden bowls full of the wrath of God” (Rev 15:7).
+From this point forward, there will be no repentance.
+All people have made their final choice.

-His bride “made herself ready”; “It was given to her to clothe herself in fine linen, bright and clean; for the fine linen is the righteous acts of the saints”.
-They “have washed their robes and made them white in the blood of the Lamb” (7:9, 14).
-The Return of Christ is being delayed until His bride is ready!
+His bride “has made herself ready”; “It was given to her to clothe herself in fine linen, bright and clean; for the fine linen is the righteous acts of the saints” (Rev 19:7-8).
+They “have washed their robes and made them white in the blood of the Lamb” (Rev 7:9, 14).
+The Return of Christ is being delayed until His bride is ready (Rev 7:1-3)!

-One Thousand Years later all of God’s human enemies, from all ages, are brought to life (20:5).
-“Satan will be released from his prison, and will come out to deceive the nations” (20:7-8) and “gather them together for the war” (20:8).
-They surround “the camp of the saints” (20:9), but “fire came down from heaven and devoured them” (20:9).
-In other words, they die for a second time.
+One Thousand Years later, all of God’s human enemies, from all ages, are made alive (Rev 20:5)!
+“Satan will be released from his prison, and will come out to deceive the nations” (Rev 20:7-8) and “gather them together for the war” (Rev 20:8).
+They surround “the camp of the saints” (Rev 20:9), but “fire came down from heaven and devoured them” (Rev 20:9).
+In other words, they die a second time.
 This is the second death (20:14).
-Many of the things which we may think happen at the Return of Christ, therefore actually happen a thousand years later, such as the “resurrection of judgment” (John 5:27-29) and the burning up of “the earth and its works” (2 Peter 3:10-13).
+Many of the things which we may think will happen at the Return of Christ, therefore actually happen a thousand years later, such as the “resurrection of judgment” (John 5:27-29) and the burning up of “the earth and its works” (2 Peter 3:10-13).

-The end – Eventually all evil is thrown into the lake of fire.
+Eventually, all evil is thrown into the lake of fire.
 This is the end.
-“Behold, I am making all things new” (Rev. 21:5).
-“There will no longer be any mourning, or crying, or pain; the first things have passed away” (Rev. 21:4).
+“Behold, I am making all things new” (Rev 21:5).
+“There will no longer be any mourning, or crying, or pain; the first things have passed away” (Rev 21:4).

-This sequence of end-time events will now be discussed in more detail.
-However, this is still an overview, as the plagues are discussed in separate articles in more detail.
+These end-time events will now be discussed in more detail.
+However, this is still an overview, as the plagues are discussed in more detail in separate articles.

 Return of Christ in the Plagues